btc/allegro/README.md

 [Install Fastlane](https://github.com/fastlane/fastlane#installation)

 Cocoapods and Fastlane are both made with Ruby.
 If you are familiar with Ruby, you can install the two gems using the provided Gemfile.
-Run `bundle install`.
+To do so, run `bundle install`.
 Afterward, instead of running `pod install`, you run `bundle exec pod install`.
 The same goes for Fastlane.
+Prefix your command with `bundle exec`.